Expert Employment Solicitors in Manchester and London specialising in Performance Management

 What should I do if my employee’s performance does not improve on the PIP?

 When you put your employee on the PIP you should explain to them the consequences should their performance not improve.
 Generally, this will mean going down the formal disciplinary route.
-For more information on dealing with grievances and disciplinary action click here.
+Visit our grievances and disciplinary page for more information on dealing with this issue.

 ACAS Disciplinary Code of Practice